-1. Provide direct mentoring services to partial caseload of youth on a weekly basis
+- Provide direct mentoring services to assigned clients on a weekly basis.

-2. Provide weekly support and supervision to Mentors in the delivery of services to youth and their families
+- Provide weekly support and supervision to Mentors in the delivery of services to youth and their families.

-3. Submit monthly journals, annual performance reviews and documentation of supervision
+- Submit monthly journals, annual performance reviews and documentation of supervision.

-4. Ensure that all caseload documentation is submitted into CSWIS in a timely manner
+- See that all information is documented into CSWIS in a timely manner.

-5. Communicate weekly with supervisor or more often as needed
+- Communicate weekly with Program Director or more often as needed.

-6. Complete all training requirements and be skilled in providing training to mentors
+- Complete all training requirements and be skilled in providing training to mentors.

-7. Attend staff, performance quality and regional meetings
+- Attend staff, performance quality and regional meetings.

-8. Network with community partners to receive referrals and be aware of existing services
+- Network with community partners to receive referrals and be aware of existing services.

-9. Match, manage and monitor all mentor/mentee matches and provide all supervision and training
+- Match, manage and monitor all mentor/mentee matches and provide all supervision and training.

-Education: The Mentoring Coordinator should possess a Bachelor degree and must possess three years of experience in the human services or mentoring experience.
-A Master’s degree with experience in a social service field supervising staff is preferred.
+Education: The Mentoring Coordinator must possess a bachelor's degree and have experience in the human services or related field.
+A master’s degree with experience in a social service field supervising staff is preferred.